*Suitable for smart phones - simply click on menu item to the left and scroll down the page*

 Sexual dysfunction and fertility

 Sexual difficulties are much more common with infertility (see sexual dysfunction and infertility).
 In one study almost a quarter of couples had sexual dysfunction.
-This is partly due to the same factors that can harm the eggs and sperm- excess body weight, a less than healthful diet, insufficient exercise, insufficient antioxidant intake, smoking, second hand smoke, and excessive alcohol all impair erectile function (see sexual dysfunction and infertility and www.erectile-function.com).
+This is partly due to the same factors that can harm the eggs and sperm- excess body weight, a less than healthful diet, insufficient exercise, insufficient antioxidant intake, smoking, second hand smoke, and excessive alcohol all impair erectile function (see sexual dysfunction and infertility page on this site and "Survival of the Firmest" available for purchase on Amazon/kindle or "itunes").
 Certainly the stress of infertility and fertility treatments and having to time relations to the time of ovulation are also factors, but sex doesn't have to be regimented.
 Having relations every 1-2 days around ovulation is ideal.
 Just don't let 3 days pass during that crucial time, and if your ovulation test turns positive, be sure to have relations that night or the next morning.
 Even before IUI, having regular ejaculation increases the success rate and that probably holds for IVF as well.
 The sperm's DNA remains more intact when sperm spend less time in the collecting system where oxidative stress can damage them.
 And, as a bonus, having more frequent erections also improves erectile function and will help to prevent erectile dysfunction in the future.

 Stress and fertility